 How can you protect yourself from welding fumes?

-You can protect yourself from welding fumes and other forms of air pollution by eliminating or substituting their sources.
-After that, by using ventilation, with better working practices, and finally with the help of welding respirators.
+You can protect yourself from welding fumes and other forms of air pollution primarily by eliminating or substituting their sources.
+After that, by using ventilation and better working practices.
+Finally, with the help of welding respirators.

 Let’s take a closer look at each one of these safety methods.